-- Chronology of events: With the exception of publications, all events in the CV should be listed in reverse chronological order, beginning with the most recent activity and ending with the earliest.
+- Chronology of events: All events in the CV should be chronologic, beginning from the earliest and ending with the most recent.
 When dates cover a range, (e.g., 2006-2009), order by the first year in the range.
 For ongoing activities, indicate with a dash (2006-) or by specifically noting 'to present' (20010 present).
 If multiple, non-consecutive years, group as a single item (e.g., 1996-2000, 2001, 2012). - Definition of local, regional, national and international: A number of activities and roles in the CV are categorized as local, regional, national or international.
 These designations are important in the evaluation for promotion as it is expected that the reach of one's influence and activities will broaden with rank.
 Thus, while many of the activities reported at the time of promotion to associate professor will be regional, it is expected that those under consideration for promotion to professor will participate in a broad range of national and, very often, international activities.